CruxConnect/crux-docs/_product_supplier/create_item.md

 : (string) Universal Unique Identifier for the Item

 skus
-: (list) The Stock Keeping Units (SKUs) list contains individual SKUs, or Item-variants, with their SKU-level data
+: (array) The Stock Keeping Units (SKUs) is returned as an empty array that will be used to contains individual SKUs, or Item-variants, with their SKU-level data.  [see Create Sku](#product_suppliercreate_sku)

 restrict_from_marketplaces
-: (list) The Restrict From Marketplaces parameter indicates the marketplaces where sales for this Item are not permitted
+: (array) The Restrict From Marketplaces parameter indicates the marketplaces where sales for this Item are not permitted

 supplier
 : (object) The Supplier object contains the uuid for the Supplier and the Supplier name